-Despite the potential risks and adverse effects that could be caused by the proposed undertaking, this action should not impact the integrity of location, workmanship, feeling or associations of the overall ANC Historic District in a way that would change ANC's status as a National Register Historic District.
-No direct physical changes should be made to any other area of ANC beyond Section 16.
+This action does not, however, impact the integrity of location, workmanship, feeling or associations of the overall ANC Historic District in a way that would change ANC's status on the NRHP.
+No direct physical changes will be made to any other area of ANC beyond Section 16.
 Headstones and circulation patterns remain unchanged.
-The cemetery continues to convey its historic significance as a military cemetery, and for its landscape architecture and architecture.
-ANC would retain the many other features that justify its status as a National Register Historic District and maintain its historic significance as a military cemetery that spans the nation's history and represents the diverse stories of the American people.
-If the Confederate Memorial's bronze elements are removed, ANC would maintain its standing as a National Register Historic District-one that encompasses ongoing efforts to understand the Civil War and its legacies.
+The cemetery continues to convey its historic significance as a military cemetery, for its landscape architecture and architecture, and provides opportunities to study cultural resources that span the nation's history and represent the diverse stories of the American people.

+When the Confederate Memorial's bronze elements are removed, ANC would maintain its standing on the NRHP.
+The cemetery continues to contribute to the nation's understanding by providing information on the Custis-Lee landscape, the military-cemetery landscape, politics and government, the Civil War, enslavement, the Lost Cause, and their collective legacies.
 ANMC must continue to facilitate this understanding, through good stewardship and preservation of ANC's historic resources, and through continual outreach and engagement with the American public.
+Similar to the changes in management occurring at Arlington House, the removal of the Confederate Memorial from the national cemetery reflects shifting cultural views on the place of public memorials and public notions of commemoration.
+The removal becomes part of the ANC's living history and ongoing period of significance.

-Caitlin Smith, AIC PA Cultural Resources Program Manager Arlington National Cemetery Army National Military Cemeteries
+Caitlin Smith, AIC PA

+Cultural Resources Program Manager

+Arlington National Cemetery

+Army National Military Cemeteries